 Rate Comparisons

-A statewide survey of electric utilities shows CORE members pay less on average than residents and businesses served by nearby utilities.
+A statewide survey of electric utilities shows CORE members pay less on average than residents and businesses served by other Colorado utilities.

-CORE’s average bills for residential, commercial and large commercial members are significantly lower than the average bills of neighboring cooperative, municipal and investor-owned utilities, according to the Colorado Association of Municipal Utilities’ (CAMU) July 2024 survey of more than 50 Colorado electric utilities.
+CORE’s average bills for residential, commercial and industrial members are significantly lower than the average bills of other Colorado cooperatives, as well as municipal and investor-owned utilities, according to the Colorado Association of Municipal Utilities’ (CAMU) January 2025 survey of more than 50 Colorado electric utilities.

 Per the survey: